Multigrid-Augmented Deep Learning Preconditioners for the Helmholtz Equation using Compact Implicit Layers: Preliminaries and Background

-Another popular network architecture, typically used for image-to-image tasks, is the U-Net~\cite{ronneberger2015unet}.
+Another popular CNN-based architecture is the U-Net~\cite{ronneberger2015unet}, typically used for image-to-image tasks like medical imaging and image semantic segmentation, among others.
 The U-Net is made up of two parts, where the first part is an encoder (which involves downsampling and increasing the number of channels), and the latter part is a decoder where the image is upsampled and the number of channels is decreased, until the output resolution is obtained.